Code-Institute-Submissions/houseplant-heroes/README.md

 - The form asks users to input information on their plants

 - Feedback is provided to the user by underlining in either green or red, see (colour scheme)[#colour-scheme].
-The form will not be sumbitted until everything is green.
+The form will not be submitted until everything is green.

 - As MongoDB, alone, is not capable of storing images.
 User's are asked to paste an imaged url instead.
 A tooltip provides instructions on how to do this.

-- A switch is used for the "Is the plant air purfiying" as it can only be yes or no.
+- A switch is used for the "Is the plant air purifying" as it can only be yes or no.

 - A dropdown selection is used for the maintenance level in order to limit the user input.
 This makes it easier for user's to search plants by maintenance level as it can only have three specific terms: easy, medium and hard.
 Materialize CSS does not provide validation for select options so a jquery method was taken from [this](https://stackoverflow.com/questions/34248898/how-to-validate-select-option-for-a-materialize-dropdown) stack overflow answer from user Imran Saleem.